ColdBox/coldbox-platform/samples/applications/forumsv1.6/installation/readme.txt

 ---- LATEST VERSION ----
+1.6.1 (August 3, 2006)
+Typo in SQLServer install script.
+Thanks Josh Rogers.
+No version change.

+1.6.1 (July 27, 2006)
+/install/ - All DB scripts updated.
+The size of the name fields for conferences, forums, threads, and messages are now all set to a max of 255.
+There was also a bug in the mysql script that limited the size on one field to a low number.

+/admin/conferences_edit, forums_edit, threads_edit, messages_edit -
+all had the sizes removed from name fields.

+/cfcs/conferences+messages+forums+threads.cfc - support for new size
+and new email of full messages.
+Also added wrap to emails.

+/cfcs/settings.ini.cfm - added fullemails key

+/messages.cfm + /newposts.cfm - updated with new sizes
+---- ARCHIVED UPDATES ----
+1.6.002 (July 21, 2006)
+DB install scripts had a bug.
+/cfcs/settings.ini.cfm - just a version change

+1.6.001 (July 17, 2006)
+/admin/user_edit.cfm - Bug when requireconfirmation was false /admin/Application.cfm, /Application.cfm - better "is admin file" checking.
+/cfcs/settings.ini.cfm - Just a version change

+1.6 (final release July 12, 2006)

+DB CHANGES: Add confirmed as a bit property to the users table.
+If you wish to use confirmations, you must write a sql query to update all old users and mark them confirmed.

+FILE CHANGES: Note the updated files below.
+Most importantly, you need to rename settings.ini to settings.ini.cfm and add requireconfirmation, title fields.

+/admin/users.cfm - show confirmation
+/admin/users_edit.cfm - show confirmation, require one group /cfc/conference.cfc, forum.cfc, thread.cfc - show last user
+/cfc/message.cfc - fix saving for moderators, make title dynamic /cfc/user.cfc - confirmation support and dynamic title /cfc/galleon.cfc - use a cfm file
+/includes/udf.cfm - various
+/pagetemplates/main_* - Support dynamic title, show version /stylesheets/style.css - minor change to footer
+/tags/datatabase.cfm - confirmation support
+/tags/breadcrumbs.cfm - minor layout mod
+/Application.cfm - Better admin check, logout fix /confirm.cfm - new file
+/threads.cfm - show last user
+/search.cfm - auto focus on search box
+/login.cfm - require confirmation changes
+/index.cfm, /forums.cfm - show last user
+/installation - Word doc updated, PDF version added, and SQL install files updated

+1.6 (beta released July 6, 2006)
+These notes are NOT complete.
+Install instructions NOT updated.
+File headers NOT updated.
+Please add "confirmed" as a bit property to the users table.
+Better release notes to ship in the final 1.6 version.

 1.5 (no new version number) (released 11/22/05) /cfcs/conference.cfc - restrict length of search term and delete subscription clean ip /cfcs/forum.cfc - ditto